rolansen/rolansen.github.io/radiometric_correction/local_histogram_correction.md

   </figure>
 </div>\

 The script is very much a work in progress, and likely has several bugs.
 I'll improve flexibility and efficiency going forward.
-Things I plan on doing in the future include making the aoi_poly and output files optional, putting in an option for returning a SpatRaster object, allowing both the aerial imagery and the satellite imagery to have their respective bands placed in one or multiple files, adding behavior allowing for a number of output bands other than 3, and making a faster interpolation step.
+Things I plan on doing in the future include making *aoi_poly* and output files optional, putting in an option for returning a SpatRaster object, allowing both the aerial imagery and the satellite imagery to have their respective bands placed in one or multiple files, adding behavior allowing for a number of output bands other than 3, and making interpolation faster.
 I'll update this post as I do these things.
 I'd also like to try implementing this method with Google Earth Engine.

 Let's try applying adaptive histogram matching to the scene I described above.
 I used a grid cell and computational region width/height of 300 meters.
 We can see that the discontinuities have been smoothed over.